SalFell/CPSC362/README.md

 ## How to run
 1. Open a terminal
-2. Move into client/src/server and run 'npm start' to start the Nodejs/Express server.
+2. Move into trAIder/src/server and run 'npm i' then 'npm start' to start the Nodejs/Express server.
 3. Open a second terminal
-4. Move into client/ and run 'npm start' to start the client.
+4. Move into trAIDer/ and run 'npm i' then 'npm start' to start the client.
 A browser tab will be automatically created.

 ## Features
 1. Ability to download the historical data of FNGU and FNGD for the past three years between